PLC New Homes: Why I Would Never Buy One

 With the continued decline of the High Street, isn’t it about time we reinvigorated these areas.
 I firmly believe there is no need to build on open green space.
 Instead the Government needs to incentivise PLC developers to refurbish what we have and to help bring communities back together.

-In conclusion, I did a quick straw poll of 20 estate agents and solicitors that I work alongside.
+I did a quick straw poll of 20 estate agents and solicitors that I work alongside.
 Not a single one owned a PLC new home.
 And that’s all you need to know.